gotzl/hid-fanatecff/README.md

 For force feedback to function correctly in Wine/Proton using HIDRAW, the HID descriptor must expose [HID PID](https://www.usb.org/document-library/device-class-definition-pid-10-0) functionality.
 To achieve this, the driver extends the device's HID descriptor with the necessary HID PID components and exposes them through the HIDRAW interface.
 HID PID commands from Wine/Proton are intercepted, translated into the custom HID protocol, and sent to the device.
 All other communication is directly passed through.

-#### Switching between libinput/SDL and HIDRAW
+#### Enabling/Switching between libinput/SDL and HIDRAW

 By default, HIDRAW is not enabled in wine.
 To enable it, see the [EnableHidraw registry key](https://gitlab.winehq.org/wine/wine/-/wikis/Useful-Registry-Keys).

 The Proton wine fork maintains a hardcoded list of devices for which HIDRAW is enabled.
-Beginning with Proton ?, HIDRAW is enabled for Fanatec wheel bases by default (prior versions of Proton will fall back to the Linux libinput/SDL method).
+Beginning with Proton ???, HIDRAW is enabled for Fanatec wheel bases by default (prior versions of Proton will fall back to the Linux libinput/SDL method).
 To force using libinput/SDL set `PROTON_ENABLE_HIDRAW=0 %command%` as launch-option.

+NOTE: There is no official Proton version with HIDRAW enabled yet.
+In the meantime you may use [my custom version of proton](https://drive.google.com/file/d/1o_Hw-eDFsGdDTBfSqADHluo_ERsCT-Za/view?usp=sharing) that includes the required patches.

 ## List of compatible games